lion-simba/reink/README.md

 This utility is supposed to be an Open Source alternative to Windows program [SSC Service Utility](http://www.ssclg.com/epsone.shtml)

+## Disclaimer

+THIS UTILITY MAY DAMAGE YOUR PRINTER !!!
+USE CAREFULLY AND AT YOUR OWN RISK.

 ## Features
 To find out features of current ReInk version look at the source code. :)